 FOR THE CAKE:

-- lemon cake mix – we will also add lemon flavor with fresh lemon and lemon essential oil, so if you’d like to use a white or yellow cake mix here, you can.
+- Lemon cake mix – we will also add lemon flavor with fresh lemon and lemon essential oil

 - Eggs – we use a whole lot of eggs to make this special airy cake – 7 eggs!